maxlebedev/maleficer/README.md

 	- an Ephemeral component for Crosshair, Area Effect type stuff
 	- add aoe into the spell power budget calculation
 	- when targeting, valid xhair area should be inicated by aoe
+	- the ecs.remove syntax is awkward, but overwriting self.entities state inf ilter necessitates it for now
+	- lots of DRY in the NPC proc
 # BUGS
 	- Found a wall I was able to walk through in the caves.